Girl, there’s no getting around it, surgery can make some of us feel (or be) sick.

 It’s way easier to prevent nausea than it is to prevent and stop vomiting once it’s already started.

-If you’ve had surgery before and it’s made you sick you may be a bit worried about what impact a BA will have on you post-op.
+If you’ve had surgery before and it’s made you sick you may be a bit worried about what impact a breast augmentation will have on you post-op.

 The second step in your post-op nausea plan is: communicate with your surgeon and anesthetist.